 Ec/SS 11 a.
 Social Science Principles and Problems-Introduction to Microeconomics.
 9 units (3-0-6); first, second terms.
 An introduction to the methodology of social sciences, particularly economics, and the applications of that methodology to current social problems.
-Instructors: Staff.
+Instructor: Davis.

 Ec/SS 11 b.
 Social Science Principles and Problems-Non-Market Decisions.
 9 units (3-0-6); second, third terms.
-Prerequisite: Ec/SS 11 a.
+Prerequisite: Ec/SS 11 a or equivalent.
 This course concentrates on non-market decisions.
-It focuses on committee and legislative decision-making as well as providing an introduction to recent work in the theory of voting and the political process.
-Instructors: Staff.
+It focuses on committee and legislative decisionmaking as well as providing an introduction to recent work in the theory of voting and the political process.
+Instructors: Fiorina, Miller.

 Ec/SS 11 c.
 Social Science Principles and Problems-Applications to Public Policy.
 9 units (3-0-6); third term.
-Prerequisite: Ec/SS 11 b.
+Prerequisite: Ec/SS 11 b or equivalent.
 This course is devoted to current social problems and is designed to show the student that the theoretical tools developed in the first two terms can be used as the basis for rational solutions to pressing social problems.
-Instructors: Staff.
+Instructor: Noll.